 - Approach your Partner First

-No one wants to have the uncomfortable conversation of who gets the kids and when.
+No one wants to have an uncomfortable conversation about who gets the kids and when.
 It is important to make the attempt early before the stress begins to get overwhelming.
 This first move also gives you an advantage as your partner has likely not planned out his/her priorities and may give you an edge on getting what times are most important.

 - Leave Room for Negotiation